Your Number One Source for Real-Time Puerto Rico Weather & Hurricane Tracking Updates

 Night

-Thursday Night: Isolated showers after 9pm.
-Partly cloudy, with a low around 74.
-East northeast wind around 6 mph becoming light and variable after midnight.
-Chance of precipitation is 20%.
+Saturday Night: Isolated showers before 9pm.
+Mostly clear, with a low around 79.
+South southwest wind around 6 mph.
+Chance of precipitation is 10%.

 Isolated